 Because WordPress has unique features like Themes, Plugins, and Widgets, almost any kind of functionality imaginable can be added with just a few mouse clicks and the entire look and feel of this website can be easily changed at any time without affecting the content.

 WPCompendium.org attracts thousands of new visitors each month by providing useful content and because this site has been built and configured using the same methods explained in our tutorials.
 At any moment of my choosing, I can easily change the design, layout, elements, colors, fonts and anything else about this site without hiring web developers and web designers.
 Additionally, most of this site’s management processes are automated, so backing up the site’s files and data is done automatically and keeping the site’s software, plugins, and themes updated takes only seconds.

 WPCompendium.org is a perfect example of what managing a website yourself looks like!

 The Bottom Line … Choose WordPress!

-Whether you decide to manage everything about your website yourself or let other people look after the technical aspects of your website so you can focus on managing your content, you should still consider choosing WordPress.
+Whether you decide to manage every aspect of your website yourself or hire people to manage the technical areas of your website so you can focus on managing your content and the rest of your business, you should still consider using WordPress.

 If you want a website that you can manage on your own without coding skills and at minimal cost, choose WordPress and just follow the step-by-step tutorials provided for free here on WPCompendium.org.